NativeScript/docs-v7/ui/layouts.md

 ### Layout Pass

-During the layout pass, each [View][View] is placed in a specific layout slot.
+During the layout pass, each [view][view] is placed in a specific layout slot.
 This slot is determined by the desired size of the view (retrieved from the measure pass) and the following properties:

 - marginTop
 - marginRight